What is the dress code for the conference and Hill visits?

 How can I prepare for my Hill visit?

-You can prepare for your Hill visit by participating in our pre-conference webinar schedule about two weeks before you arrive in Washington.
+You can prepare for your Hill visit by participating in our pre-conference webinar scheduled about two weeks before you arrive in Washington.
 During the webinar, NMMA government relations staff will review the issues facing our industry and answer any questions you may have.
-Download one-page policy briefs for each issue here.

 If there is a particular bill that you wish to discuss, know the bill name and number and if there is companion legislation in the other chamber.